What really is Functional Training and why should I be using it?

 So how could functional training help me?

-"But I have heard that isolating muscles is the best way to tone up"
+"But I have heard that isolating muscles with static machines is the best way to tone up"

 "I have a bad back and can't lift anything, so I can't train right?"

 Within our South Bristol studio we see around 70-80% of individuals that have/have had localised/general back pain.
 The average person in Bristol works long hours sitting down at a desk and/or driving, which increases muscle imbalances.
 These imbalances tend to happen through the hips and back muscles, which creates the perfect environment for back pain and stiffness to set in.